 "A New Case for Wastewater Reuse in Saudi Arabia: Bringing Energy into the Water Equation"

-Authors: Arani Kajenthira, Associate, Science, Technology, and Public Policy Program, April–June 2013; Former Research Fellow, Science, Technology, and Public Policy Program, September 2010–March 2013, Laura Diaz Anadon, Assistant Professor of Public Policy; Associate Director, Science, Technology, and Public Policy Program; Director, Energy Technology Innovation Policy research group, Afreen Siddiqi, Visting Scholar, Science, Technology, and Public Policy Program
+Authors: Arani Kajenthira, Former Associate, Science, Technology, and Public Policy Program, April–June 2013; Former Research Fellow, Science, Technology, and Public Policy Program, September 2010–March 2013, Laura Diaz Anadon, Assistant Professor of Public Policy; Associate Director, Science, Technology, and Public Policy Program; Co-PI, Energy Technology Innovation Policy research group, Afreen Siddiqi, Visting Scholar, Science, Technology, and Public Policy Program